 Published by David J. Smith

 I am conflict resolution educator, peacebuilding trainer and career coach.
 My professional experience has spanned the legal, think tank, international, quasi-government, and higher and secondary education sectors.
 I have taught at all higher education levels: community college, 4-year undergraduate (private, public, religious), graduate, and international.
 In 2003-2004 I was a U.S. Fulbright Scholar teaching at the University of Tartu in Estonia.
-From 1992-2005 I taught full-time at Harford Community College in Bel Air, MD.
 From 2005 -2012 I was a senior program officer and senior manager at the U.S. Institute of Peace in Washington where I managed programs for colleges and universities and developed training for faculty and students.
-My passion is community colleges and how "democracy's colleges" can be centers of peacebuilding and global awareness.
-However, I work with all groups and educational institutions to support peacebuilding awareness.
+I work with all groups and educational institutions to support peacebuilding awareness.
 View all posts by David J. Smith